Why Caregivers?

 3. Practical Support

-Often caregivers really just need a group of people they can count on, and the church has friendly faces and helping hands in spades.
+Often caregivers really just need a group of people they can count on, and faith-based organizations have friendly faces and helping hands in spades.
 There are plenty of things you can do to offer practical, day-to-day support for caregivers and their families when things get tough.

 Article